jarekratajski/upickleproblem/README.md

   }
 }
 ```
-Code compiles without Problems.
+Code compiles without problems.

+#workaround 2

-Same if PR trait and classes are moved to the same file where CR
+If PR trait and classes are moved to the same file where CR

 ```
 sealed trait PR {